Khabib Nurmagomedov: Nurmagomedov vs. Gaethje

 Nurmagomedov was scheduled to defend his title against Tony Ferguson on 18 April 2020 at UFC 249.
-This was the fifth time that a fight between the pair had been scheduled, and both fighters were on 12-fight win streaks in the UFC.
+This was the fifth time that a fight between the pair had been scheduled, and both fighters were on 12–fight win streaks in the UFC.
 However, Nurmagomedov was unable to leave Russia because of restricted air travel due to the COVID-19 pandemic, and so was removed from the card.
 Ferguson instead faced top contender Justin Gaethje for the interim UFC Lightweight Championship at UFC 249, which was postponed to 9 May.
-Gaethje won the fight by fifth-round TKO, thus ending Ferguson's win streak and securing himself a shot at the undisputed title against Nurmagomedov.
+Gaethje won the fight by fifth–round TKO, thus ending Ferguson's win streak and securing himself a shot at the undisputed title against Nurmagomedov.

 Nurmagomedov faced Gaethje in a unification bout on 24 October 2020 in the main event at UFC 254.
 Nurmagomedov won the fight via technical submission with a triangle choke in the second round to defend and re-unify the UFC Lightweight Championship.
 In his post-fight interview, Nurmagomedov announced his retirement from mixed martial arts.
 He explained that he had promised his mother that he would not continue to fight without his late father, "No way I'm going to come here without my father.
 It was first time after what happened with my father, when UFC called me about Justin, I talk with my mother three days.
 She doesn't want me to go fight without my father but I promised her it was going to be my last fight.
 If I give my word, I have to follow this.
 It was my last fight here."
 This win earned him the Performance of the Night award.
-Daniel Cormier claimed in an episode of DC & Helwani, after the fight, that Khabib had said he chose the triangle choke instead of an arm bar in order to prevent Gaethje from being injured.
+Daniel Cormier said in an episode of DC & Helwani, after the fight, that Khabib had said he chose the triangle choke instead of an arm bar in order to prevent Gaethje from being injured.